fbpx

 This is especially true if it has an online payment portal feature built in, integrates with both the payment gateway and the accounting software, and can be customized to your needs.

-With all that in pace, the journey from creating an invoice to resolving a payment is simplified and can take place in the background.
-Your admin will be spared wasting time, preventing double and triple data entry, all-the-while the customer can happily pay whichever way is most convenient for them.
+With all that in place, the journey from creating an invoice with invoicing software to resolving a payment is simplified and can take place in the background.
+Your admin will be spared wasting time, preventing double and triple data entry, while the customer can happily pay whichever way is most convenient for them.

 4. But how do I know it’s safe?